Maega/Music/README.md

 Maega Muse for Windows is offered under the GNU GPLv3 License.
 You can read a copy of the license in LICENSE.txt

+### This project is no longer under active development.
+Feel free to use what's left under GPLv3.